Culture Assessment: Definition

 Based on the responses from your employees you will be able to analyze where you stand as an organization in terms of culture and also assess it.
 It is best to start from the top executives to develop a shared organizational philosophy and the sort of policies and programs that can work as a good medium to translate the philosophy into action.

 Leadership in organizations will have to play a more important role to facilitate an improvement in culture.
-It’s a role that will require dedication and commitment because change cannot be implemented overnight.
-Like Rome wasn’t built in a day, but the laying of bricks started a long time back.
 As an organization, you too need to start laying the foundation to make a serious impact.